tomhooijenga/access/README.md

 access.entries(obj);
 ```
 Alternatively, wrap an object to provide the interface.
 An added benefit for this is better performance.
 Note that if
-a proxy is necessary for the object, it must be registered before wrapping.
+a handler is necessary for the object, it must be registered before wrapping.
 ```
 import wrap from '@teamawesome/access/wrap'